Andrew Wood Wilkinson: Career

 During World War II Wilkinson was conscripted into the Royal Army Medical Corps from 1942 to 1946.
-Wilkinson was promoted to Lieutenant colonel, initially taking part in the Normandy landings and then later posted to India to take part in the Burma Campaign and Operation Zipper, eventually returning to Edinburgh after the war.
+Wilkinson was promoted to lieutenant colonel, initially taking part in the Normandy landings and then later posted to India to take part in the Burma Campaign and Operation Zipper, eventually returning to Edinburgh after the war.
 Wilkinson initially took the position of clinical tutor at the University of Edinburgh, then later a position as lecturer in surgery.
-In 1953, Wilkinson moved to Aberdeen where he held the dual position of senior lecturer and junior surgeon, at both the Aberdeen Royal Infirmary and the Royal Aberdeen Children's Hospital.
+In 1953, Wilkinson moved to Aberdeen, where he held the dual position of senior lecturer and junior surgeon, at both the Aberdeen Royal Infirmary and the Royal Aberdeen Children's Hospital.
 It was while working in Aberdeen in 1955, that Wilkinson's seminal work, Body Fluids in Surgery, was first published.
+In 1957 he was elected a member of the Harveian Society of Edinburgh.
 In 1958, Wilkinson was appointed Nuffield professor of paediatric surgery at the Institute of Child Health at the University of London and as a surgeon working at Great Ormond Street Hospital.
-On retiral in 1979, he was made professor Emeritus professor.
+On retiral in 1979, he was made professor emeritus professor.
 In 1979, Wilkinson retired and went to live close to the Solway Firth.
 He began to lose his sight in his later years.

 In 1941, Wilkinson married Joan Sharp, an artist and potter, in Edinburgh.
 They had two daughters, Jane and Caroline, and two sons, Angus and Peter.